sweet12prof/scarab/README.md

    - In that case a more critical look of the logic is required to make things work while maintaining the move sematics
    - If checkpointing was not the intent but rather, the error is induced by the unique_ptr only and defining a copy constructor wont break the desired the functionality then my solution suffices.
    - In path scarab/src/bp/cbp_tagescl_64k.h
-5. In scarab/src/libs/cache_lib.c, line 1515 had to define RRIP_M as a symbolic constant cos it was declared intitially as const and used to evaluate another const static variable, it seems the standard does not allow this.
+4. In scarab/src/libs/cache_lib.c, line 1515 had to define RRIP_M as a symbolic constant cos it was declared intitially as const and used to evaluate another const static variable, it seems the standard does not allow this.
-6. In scarab/src/node_issue_queue.cc, line 187 and 192 had to make some minor edits, remove braces of the rhs value
+5. In scarab/src/node_issue_queue.cc, line 187 and 192 had to make some minor edits, remove braces of the rhs value

-7. My distro does not provide snappy-devel(libsnappy) and libconfig++ thus the build failed to link this unless they were provided as git submodules that can be installed by the command git submodules init I had to install them manually and add add them to the linker path.
-8. **Apparently it all comes down building scarab in an environent that matches the initial build, in that case the failures are trivial to fix.**
+6. **Apparently it all comes down building scarab in an environent that matches the initial build, in that case the failures are trivial to fix.**
-9. scarab requires, libbost, cmake, libsnappy-dev and libconfig-dev.
+7. scarab requires, libbost, cmake, libsnappy-dev and libconfig-dev.
 In addition build in Ubuntu 18.04, have gcc/g++ 7.4 and clang 5/6 for the best results

 # Scarab Quick Start Guide